Summary of Malcolm Gladwell’s Masterclass on Writing

 21 key takeaways from the NY Times bestselling author of Outliers

-- Engage with suspense and surprise.
+4. Engage with suspense and surprise.
 To keep readers moving through the story, use elements of both suspense and surprise.
 Suspense is when readers know that something is about to happen, they just don’t know when.
-Surprise is when readers think that one thing is about to happen, but another thing happens.
+Surprise is when readers think that one…